SantapitiaRan/Indri-Indri-survey-using-LoRa-and-Raspberry-Pi/README.md

 # ProjectMonkey
-Trying to diffirenciate Monkey gender and shout
+Trying to differentiate Monkey gender and shout